pohernqi/queuing-system-for-checkout-counters/README.md

 for supermarkets.
 The system will end when all the customers have arrived at the counter.
-The results of the simulation such as average waiting time of a customer, average inter-arrival time, average time spent, average service time for each counter and probability of a customer having to wait in a queue, will be evaluated at the end
+The results of the simulation such as average waiting time of a customer, average inter-arrival time, average time spent, average service time for each counter and probability of a customer having to wait in a queue, will be evaluated at the end.